TimofonicJunkRoom/withLinux/admin/zfs.md

 ZFS
 ===

-installing ZFS with `apt install zfs`
+installing ZFS with `apt install zfsutils-linux`

 ## create and use ZFS on usb stick